fdq09eca/JCC/csv_praser/README.md

 ## Question

 1. How to use `fread`/`fwrite` for byte by byte file reading/writing?
-2. How to put the following in to a function and call it in the main?
+2. How to put the following in to a function and call it in the `main`?

 ```c
 for (int i = 0; i < R; i++)